Jhyde927/Marooned/README.md

 - [License](#license)

 ## Features
+- Fully 3D environments.
+- 2D "billboard" enemies with unique AI.
+- Over world island maps generated from 4k grayscale images.
+- Dungeons generated from PNG image pixel by pixel.
 - Combat with a blunderbuss, sword and a magic staff.
-- Multiple enemies with unique AI.
-- Dungeons.
 - Collectible weapons, potions and gold.
 - A boss at the end of the game.